Paraíso Express

-Background information
+Background and composition

 In July 2009, Alejandro Sanz confirmed through his official website that he was finalizing the details of his long-awaited new album, the first since 2006, El Tren de los Momentos, which was awarded with the Grammy Award for Best Latin Pop Album and sold 120,000 units in United States.
 In one of his posts, the singer broadcast a video that showed Sanz and American singer-songwriter Alicia Keys recording a music video in New York City.
 Keys also made public the fact that she was featured on both a video and a song with Sanz, through her Twitter account.
 The remaining details of the album recording were a mystery.
 The only fact revealed was that Tommy Torres would be producing the album.
 Furthermore, Sanz was focused during this time on the preparation of a live performance along Colombian singer-songwriter Juanes on July 26 in Honduras.
 Before the release of the first single, Sanz asked to his fans and friends to send him to his website their ideas about paradise.
 "I was surprised that everyone was talking nearby havens that have to do with family, friends", stressed the composer during the press conference held for the album presentation.
 The album title was made public on September 4, 2009.
 The song "Looking for Paradise" was premiered on a fan club members-only section of Sanz's official site on September 18, 2009.
 In the track both singers performs lyrics in English and Spanish.

 Singles

 The first single yielded from the album, "Looking for Paradise", was preceded by a viral campaign in which fans and friends of the artist were asked to send him ideas of paradise.
 The song, a collaboration with American singer-songwriter Alicia Keys, became another number-one hit for Sanz in the Billboard Hot Latin Tracks chart, and the first for Keys in this chart.
-The album debuted at the top of the charts in Spain and the Latin charts in United States, and eventually peaked at number-one in México.
+The album debuted at the top of the charts in Spain and the Latin charts in United States, and eventually peaked at number-one in Mexico.
 "Desde Cuándo" was released as the second single of the album in 2010.